-The evaluation and development of groundwater storage and banking/recharge projects/programs aligns directly with Objectives of the Groundwater Management Goal, and crosses over to multiple Objectives in other Goals, specifically, "Enhance Natural Recharge" as listed in the Flood Management Goal.
-The primary goal is to enhance recharge to groundwater basins, especially where demand meets or exceeds the existing perennial yield.
-If banking is an operational strategy needed to address the financial feasibility of implementing a recharge project, then it may also be considered.
+The evaluation and development of groundwater recharge projects/programs aligns directly with Objectives of the Groundwater Management Goal, and crosses over to multiple Objectives in other Goals, specifically, "Enhance Natural Recharge" as listed in the Flood Management Goal..
+The primary goal is to enhance recharge to groundwater basins, especially where demand meets or exceeds the existing perennial yield..
 Supplementing groundwater in storage would help to meet the goal to diversify the regional water supply portfolio and to ensure a long-term, verifiable, reliable and sustainable supply to meet current and future agricultural, urban, rural, and environmental demands.
 Any projects would need to be implemented in a way that would not harm overlying users in the basin.
-Groundwater banking/recharge and storage would help meet multiple Objectives by:
+Groundwater recharge would help meet multiple Objectives by:

-- Helping to avoid impacts to existing users - Providing a firm, verifiable, and sustainable supply - Supporting protection of surface water rights by making full use of entitlements for groundwater banking/recharge purposes
+- Helping to avoid impacts to existing users - Providing a firm, verifiable, and sustainable supply - Supporting protection of surface water rights by making full use of entitlements for groundwater recharge purposes

-- Develop groundwater storage and banking/recharge facilities to enhance recharge to basins and/or capture and protect surface water rights - Develop groundwater management plan elements to support groundwater storage and banking/recharge projects and to meet requirements for state grant funding - Conduct needed feasibility studies and/or pilot and demonstration projects to obtain needed data - Select a preferred groundwater banking/recharge alternative and develop final project designs and funding requirements - Seek state and federal grant funding to conduct the needed evaluations and pilot projects
+- Develop groundwater recharge facilities to enhance recharge to basins and/or capture and protect surface water rights - Develop groundwater management plan elements to support groundwater recharge projects and to meet requirements for state grant funding - Conduct needed feasibility studies and/or pilot and demonstration projects to obtain needed data - Select a preferred groundwater recharge alternative and develop final project designs and funding requirements - Seek state and federal grant funding to conduct the needed evaluations and pilot projects